Skip to Content

 The video tutorial for this pattern is the same one used for the crochet spiked triangle shawl and the quick and easy crochet triangle shawl.
 Each one has a video showing how to crochet the triangle shawl, which is the same method that this triangle poncho uses.

-Here are the links to the two videos…one is sure to be your favorite for working the pattern.
+Here are the links to the simple crochet tutorial videos.
+One is sure to be your favorite for working the pattern.

 crochet spiked triangle shawl